-Our "Speak Up" line provides a confidential means for any of our people, contractors or Suppliers to report any concerns they have regarding potential ethics violations (including suspected instances of slavery) anywhere in our business or supply chain.
+We have a confidential "Speak Up" line for any of our people, contractors or Suppliers to report any concerns they have regarding potential ethics violations (including suspected instances of slavery) anywhere in our business or supply chain with the option of full anonymity.
 Whilst our people are increasingly using this option to report ethical concerns, to date there have been none related to modern slavery.
-In addition, our people are encouraged to raise concerns to whomever they feel most comfortable - this may be a line manager, a Respect and Inclusion advisor or a trusted colleague - so as to ensure that unethical behaviour is tackled.
+In addition, our people are encouraged to raise concerns to whomever they feel most comfortable - this may be a line manager, a Respect and Inclusion advisor or a trusted colleague - so as to ensure that any alleged unethical behaviour is investigated and dealt with in a timely and appropriate manner.

-Our employee relations team, part of our Human Resources (HR) function, supports employees in difficult work situations and interacts with the Ethics team should the situation require.
+Our Employee Relations team, part of our Human Resources (HR) function, supports employees in difficult work situations and interacts with the Ethics team as required.